 This is a definition of reading I can live with as a bilingual myself and as a teacher and teacher trainer of reading.
 Dr. Serpa in 1982 developed the following definition of reading.
 Reading is a language-based process that uses written symbols as a means of communication (Serpa, 1982).
 The SIX elements of Reading for bilingual English Language Learners (ELLs) from the National Reading Panel and the National Literacy Panel.

 Through SpanglishBaby once again, we get a great link to a teacher blog.
 LearningIn2 is a blog by a teacher who teaches in a dual language classroom.
 She shares information on reading in two languages and what she does in her Dual Language classroom.
-Would be fun to have her build a network of other teachers in Dual Language classrooms so that they can capitalize on: writing proposal Teaching experiences.
+Would be fun to have her build a network of other teachers in Dual Language classrooms so that they can capitalize on: Teaching experiences Exchange in.